PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/StatsResetBloodmoon.md

-# Stats Reset - Bloodmoon Ursaluna
+# Stats Reset - Bloodmoon Ursaluna / Pecharunt

 ## Program Description

-Repeatedly catch Bloodmoon Ursaluna until you get the stats you want.
+Repeatedly catch Bloodmoon Ursaluna or Pecharunt until you get the stats you want.

-Starting from program version 0.42, the average times to find the following stat distributions are:
+Starting from program version 0.42, the average times to find the following stat distributions for Ursaluna are:

 | **IV Spread** | **Average Resets** | **Average Time** |
 | --- | --- | --- |